How to manage complex hybrid infrastructures

 Very few IT-reliant organizations operate solely on public cloud options.
 But a business run on private data centers or hosted clouds alone can have a worrying price tag.

 The good news is that their IT infrastructure doesn't need to be solely private, even for companies that deal with highly sensitive data or applications.
-Non-mission critical components and resources can be hosted on public cloud infrastructure while still informing the mission-critical processes behind digital lock and key.
+Non-mission-critical components and resources can be hosted on public cloud infrastructure while still informing the mission-critical processes behind the digital lock and key.

 This ensures security for the data, applications, and servers that need it most while offering the scalability and cost savings of public cloud support.